-A Black Swan is an event that diverges beyond what is normally expected and is extremely difficult to predict.
-Recent history with the global economic crisis has brought this term into the lime light and as a result risk management efforts have been honed on addressing Black Swans in addition to traditional threats.
+A black swan is a highly improbable event that diverges beyond what is normally expected and is extremely difficult to predict with a massive impact.
+The global economic crisis brought this term into the lime light, and in 2007 Nassim Taleb wrote popular book, The Black Swan: The Impact of the Highly Improbable, where he describes the futility of attempting to predict random events.
+As a result risk management efforts have been honed on addressing black swans in addition to traditional threats.
 In this article, we examine two common mistakes made by executives and managers in addressing Black Swans.

 Risk Management is a Cost

 Benjamin Franklin said, "A penny saved is a penny earned."
 In football (soccer for our readers from the States), when our favorite team beats a league rival, we call it a "six-pointer."
 This outlook should be applied to risk management efforts within the organization.
 Often times, risk management efforts are viewed strictly as a cost, and in some cases avoided as a result.
 Organizations that focus on profitability in the traditional since, and fail to implement risk management principles to protect the revenue, often fall the furthest following a black swan event.